First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Many first-time buyers leave money on the table by not asking about applicable discounts.
 Contact insurers directly to inquire about:

-• Distant student discounts (up to 14% off)
+• Distant student discounts (up to 30% off with some providers)

 • Multi-car and bundling discounts